 Take away Trump’s Hollywood star to virtue signal wokeness for “immigrants” and other groups to be found within the leftist victimhood lexicon.

 Celebrate the replacement of the working middle class.

 The euphoria can be dizzying in the moment.

-The crash comes later.We value your comments!
-Please weigh in on our comment section below.
+The crash comes later.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com